bitplane/bitplane.net/~/doc/thoughts/lens/words/index.md

 They're heard in your head,
 as they're seen and they're read.
 As to read, interact,
-is a physical act,
+is a physical act.

-it stirs us.
+It stirs us.
-it moves us.
+It moves us.

 Binary's look is a lot like this book, without a language map it's a long stream of crap